ConeDragon/docs/building/product/unlocking-exercises.md

 ### Switching modes

-To switch modes, go to the Track Page of the track you've joined and click on the "..." icon on the top right hand side.
+To switch modes, go to the Track Page of the track you've joined and click on the "..." icon on the top right-hand side.
 Then, depending on your current mode, select either "Disable Learning Mode" or "Enable Learning Mode" and confirm that you want to switch modes.

-Note that it currently takes a while for the current mode to be reported in your Tracks page.
+Note that it currently takes a while for the current mode to be reported on your Tracks page.